henryizi/GoFitAI/docs/README.md

-# 📚 SnapBodyAI Documentation
+# 📚 GoFitAI Documentation

-This directory contains all documentation for the SnapBodyAI project, organized by category.
+This directory contains all documentation for the GoFitAI project, organized by category.

 ## 📁 Directory Structure